-One day, Dionyssus, the god of wine and revelry, passed through the kingdom of Midas.
+One day, Dionysus, the god of wine and revelry, passed through the kingdom of Midas.
 One of his companions, a satyr named Silenus, got delayed along the way.
-Silenus got tired and decided to take a nap in the famous rose gardens surrounding the palace of king Midas.
+Silenus got tired and decided to take a nap in the famous rose gardens surrounding the palace of King Midas.
 There, he was found by the king, who recognized him instantly and invited him to spend a few days at his palace.
-After that, Midas took him to Dionyssus.
+After that, Midas took him to Dionysus.
 The god of celebration, very grateful to Midas for his kindness, promised Midas to satisfy any wish of him.
 Midas though for a while and then he said: I hope that everything I touch becomes gold.
-Dionyssus warned the king to think well about his wish, but Midas was positive.
-Dionyssus could do nothing else and promised the king that from that following day everything he touched would turn into gold.
+Dionysus warned the king to think well about his wish, but Midas was positive.
+Dionysus could do nothing else and promised the king that from that following day everything he touched would turn into gold.

 The next day, Midas, woke up eager to see if his wish would become true.
 He extended his arm touching a small table that immediately turned into gold.
 Midas jumped with happiness!
 He then touched a chair, the carpet, the door, his bathtub, a table and so he kept on running in his madness all over his palace until he got exhausted and happy at the same time!
 He sat at the table to have breakfast and took a rose between his hands to smell its fragrance.
 When he touched it, the rose became gold.
 I will have to absorb the fragrance without touching the roses, I suppose, he thought in disappointment.